This page about parsley for gout was last reviewed, or updated, on 4 December 2014.

 In the meantime, if you are a garnish-only person, I hope you look at parsley in a different way.
 Be careful of its purines, but don't only use it for decoration!

-Related links you might enjoy - vegetables and fruit in a gout diet.
+Related pages - vegetables and fruit in a gout diet.

 *USDA Database for the Flavonoid Content of Selected Foods Release 3 (2011) published by the U.S. Dept. of Agriculture.